This list will be developed and maintained over time. Please let us know if there is a useful publication/information source that we should reference.

 The Weakest Link: Why Your Employees Might Be Your Biggest Cyber Risk

 Cyber security is not just a technical issue.
-The E3CC facilitator has co-authored a book which explores the psychology of why people make the wrong security decisions and how to motivate and support them in becoming a positive asset for good cyber security.
+The E3CC facilitator has co-authored a book – arguably with a poor title (should have been The strongest link!) – which explores the psychology of what situations lead people to make the wrong security decisions and how to motivate and support them in becoming a positive asset for good cyber security.
 This is available on Amazon in various formats.

 Please suggest additional materials